 The Brand Management officer -- responsible for trademark licensing and other issues regarding management of the Apache brand aspects of the foundation.

-Read more about Apache Trademark Policies.
+Read more about Apache Trademark Policies which apply to all Apache software product brands.

 The Marketing and Publicity officer -- responsible for public relations and for the press-related issues such as press releases for major ASF events or dispatching requests for interviews.